-You say portobello, I say portabella.
-The spelling and origin of the word portobello is a hot debate in the mycological world.
+You say portobello, I say portabella: The spelling and origin of the word portobello is a bit of a hot debate in the mycological world.
 In the end, it doesn’t matter if what ‘s on the label is spelled with an a or an o–both words refer to the same mushroom.

-Using a paring knife, cut the stem out of each cap.
+Use a paring knife to cut the stem out of each cap.

 Stuff the mushrooms with the crab mixture.
-Sprinkle a little more almond flour on top of the mixture, then drizzle a little olive oil over the mushrooms.
+Sprinkle more almond flour on top of the mixture, then drizzle a little olive oil over the mushrooms.

-Bake in a 375°F oven for 25-30 minutes, until the tops are golden brown.
-Serve immediately and enjoy!
+Bake the mushrooms in a preheated 375°F oven for 25-30 minutes until the tops are golden brown.

 - 4 large portobello caps